Your Notifications

 Though it takes some time, you start a workout routine with easy and less intensive exercises.
 Ask your hematologist which kind of exercise is good for you.

 The time required to go back to work can vary from one person to another.
 Usually, it takes 2-4 months after the transplant.
 Transitioning to a work environment can be difficult.
 You may feel that your attention span is shorter and find it difficult to keep up with the pace of work.
-It is vital to rely on your support system and talk to a psychologist or your doctor for making the situation better.
+It is vital to rely on your support system and talk to a psychologist or your doctor to make the situation better.

 Doctors usually advise refraining from traveling for at least 6 months after a bone marrow transplant.